orstavik/JoiComponents/book/chapter11_event_comp/Pattern1_EventComposition.md

    This chapter uses the `navigate` event as an example to illustrate how all events which eventually will yield in the browser browsing can simply be united into a single event to control routing.

 8. **EventSequence**: This pattern illustrate how gestures can be implemented as ComposedEvents.
    EventSequence pattern listens for a sequence of events from one or more different types, and it uses the state from this collection of event in its event composition.
    The chapter uses a `long-press` event as its example.

+   1. tripple-click.
+Illustrate how state for the event is stored and then used in the filter and makeEvent phases.

+   2. naive mouse dragging.
+Illustrate how additional trigger functions are added once the start of a sequence has occurred.
+Discuss the performance of global trigger functions, and how best to keep things efficient.

+   3. setTargetCapture, ie. use the start of the event as the target for the later composed events in the sequence.

+   4. setEventTypeCapture, ie. use the replaceDefaultAction pattern + add css properties such as touch-action and user-select.

 Discuss how it is important not to have the trigger event listeners on high frequent events, and to add event trigger functions on a need-to-know basis.